-Our monthly house payment went down about $300 and my monthly base income went up about $500.
+Our monthly house payment went down about $300 and my monthly base income went up about $500 (not to mention less taxes).
 So that was a financial win.

 Second, I increased my income with my side hustle.
 Last year I was already doing my side hustle as a notary signing agent, but because I lived in such a remote location I would drive for 2 hours at a time to get to appointments and it was getting difficult to do.